-Thus, companies must emphasize creating responsive websites that are equally prompt and appearing on all the devices.
-This brings us to the next part of the challenge, which is building responsive websites.
+Thus, companies must emphasize creating responsive websites that are equally prompt and appear on all devices.
+This brings us to the next part of the challenge: building responsive websites.
 Indeed, it is a tremendous task, but we have a solution that will help you solve your purpose effectively.

 Simply put, a framework in the world of web designing is a complete package consisting of a structure of files and folders of standardized codes in various languages, like HTML, JS, CSS, etc., which can be utilized to facilitate the development or designing of websites.

-It can be used as the skeleton or the base of a website, to which additional elements and specifications can be added.
+It can be used as a website's structure or base, to which additional elements and specifications can be added.
 In other words, it is the model structure of any website.